xsynaptic/synaptic-lightroom-presets/readme.md

 # SYNAPTIC LIGHTROOM PRESETS

 This is an evolving collection of presets for Adobe Lightroom 4+ that I regularly use in my post-processing workflow.
-In the spirit of the open source software movement I am sharing them freely for everyone to use, learn from, and adapt.
+In the spirit of the open source software movement I am sharing them freely for everyone to use, adapt, and study.

 ![Synaptic Lightroom Presets](/Samples/synaptic-lightroom-presets-banner.jpg "Synaptic Lightroom Presets")